cyx233/PovertyAnalysis/README.md

 https://www.gradescope.com/courses/523850/assignments/2773170/leaderboard

 ## Number of Submissions Per Day
-Each group can make at most one submission per group member per 24 hour period.
+Each group can make at most six submission per group member per 24 hour period.

 ## Prizes
 The top scoring group from each class (CSE255, DSC232R) will be given a certificate and a $500 prize.
 The prize will be given in the HDSI 5 years celebrations on June 5.
 Competition results will be chosen  according to the state of the leaderboards on June 3 at midnight.